pagkly/Zed/Investopedia4/How a Free Trade Agreement (FTA) Works.md

 ### U.S. Free Trade Agreements

 The United States currently has a number of free trade agreements in place.
-These include multi-nation agreements such as the North American Free Trade Agreement (NAFTA), which covers the U.S., Canada, and Mexico,3 and the Central American Free Trade Agreement (CAFTA), which includes most of the nations of Central America.
+These include multi-nation agreements such as the [[North American Free Trade Agreement (NAFTA)]], which covers the U.S., Canada, and Mexico,3 and the Central American Free Trade Agreement (CAFTA), which includes most of the nations of Central America.
 There are also separate trade agreements with nations from Australia to Peru.4

 Collectively, these agreements mean that about half of all goods entering the U.S. come in free of tariffs, according to government figures.
-The average import tariff on industrial goods is 2%.5
+The average import [[Tariff|tariff]] on industrial goods is 2%.5

-All these agreements collectively still do not add up to free trade in its most laissez-faire form.
+All these agreements collectively still do not add up to free trade in its most [[Laissez-Faire|laissez-faire]] form.
 Amerian special interest groups have successfully lobbied to impose trade restrictions on hundreds of imports including steel, sugar, automobiles, milk, tuna, beef, and denim.